dave/jennifer/README.md

 ```

 ### Index
-`Index` renders a colon seperated list enclosed by square brackets.
+`Index` renders a colon separated list enclosed by square brackets.
 Use for
 array / slice indexes and definitions:

 ```go